Juan José de Amézaga: Background

-Amézaga was a prominent member of the Colorado Party, which ruled the country for long periods.
-He was a lawyer by profession, and taught that subject at university level for many years.
-His political base was in Durazno, which he represented in the Chamber of Deputies between 1907 and 1915 and later served as Industry Minister.
 Amézaga was involved in much legislation of a reformist nature, with one study noting that "As a deputy, he intervened, either as an author, as an informant member or in the discussions, in all the laws that were sanctioned from 1908 to 1914.
 He was the author, among others, of the following projects: old-age pensions, work accidents, free salary of the married woman, and the reorganization of the National Public Assistance, in collaboration, this last project with an extra-parliamentary Commission."
+He was also close to José Batlle y Ordóñez, serving as a deputy both in Batlle's second government and that of Claudio Williman.
+He later served as president of the State Insurance Bank from 1917 to 1933, resigning due to Gabriel Terra's coup.